GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Utils_1_1ProcessLock.md

 ---
-title: 'class Gambit::Utils::ProcessLock'
+title: "class Gambit::Utils::ProcessLock"
-description: 'Class to manage a process lock, using a file. '
+description: "Class to manage a process lock, using a file. "

 ---

-# Gambit::Utils::ProcessLock
+# class Gambit::Utils::ProcessLock